ModProg/derive-where/README.md

   default too.
 Without this feature [`transmute`] is used to convert [`Discriminant`] to a [`i32`], which is the underlying type.
-- `safe`: Implements [`Ord`] and [`PartialOrd`] on enums with a non-default representation and at least one non-empty variant without unsafely accessing the discriminant.
+- `safe`: `safe`: Uses only safe ways to access the discriminant of the enum for [`Ord`] and [`PartialOrd`].
 This is much slower, but might be preferred if you don't trust derive-where.
 It also replaces all cases of [`core::hint::unreachable_unchecked`] in [`Ord`], [`PartialEq`] and [`PartialOrd`], which is what std uses, with [`unreachable`].
 - `zeroize`: Allows deriving [`Zeroize`] and [`zeroize`][method@zeroize] on